The Politics of Music in Vienna

 The Daily Mail and News Chronicle insisted that any Jews let into Britain would take the jobs of British professionals – doctors, accountants, lawyers or musicians.

-The orchestra’s board of management covered up the Nazi past of the Orchestra after 1945.
-Baldur von Schirach, the Nazi governor of Vienna, who oversaw the deportation of tens of thousands of Jews to death camps in Poland was given a ring of honour by the Orchestra’s directors as they crawled to the extreme right.
+After 1945, the orchestra’s board of management covered up the Nazi past of the orchestra.
+One subplot is that Baldur von Schirach, the Nazi governor of Vienna during the Third Reich and the man who oversaw the deportation of tens of thousands of Jews to death camps in Poland, was given a ring of honour by the Orchestra’s directors as they crawled to the extreme right.

 Wobisch was sacked in 1945 during the so-called de-Nazification of post-war Germany and Austria.
-But as US and British policy turned anti-communist after the occupying Russian army in east Germany, Poland and Czechoslovakia imprisoned all social democratic politicians and democratic trade union organisers London and Washington dropped most de-Nazification procedures and enthusiastic Nazi Wobisch was allowed to start playing for the Vienna Philharmonic in 1951.
+But as U.S. and British policy turned anti-communist after the occupying Russian army in east Germany, Poland and Czechoslovakia imprisoned all social democratic politicians and democratic trade union organizers, London and Washington dropped most de-Nazification procedures.
+Wobisch was allowed to start playing for the Vienna Philharmonic in 1951 again.

-As the Vienna New Year concert became known worldwide as start of the classical music year the Nazi history and anti-semitic record of the Vienna Philharmonic Orchestra was quietly buried.
-In the semi-official history of the orchestra written by its Chairman Clemens Hellberg in 1992 there were no details of the Philharmonic’s Nazi and anti-Jewish past.
+As the Vienna Philharmonic’s New Year’s Concert became known worldwide as start of the classical music year the Nazi history and anti-Semitic record of the orchestra was quietly buried.
+In the semi-official history of the orchestra written by its Chairman Clemens Hellberg in 1992, there were no details of the Philharmonic’s Nazi and anti-Jewish past.

-Finally in 2012, the Orchestra opened its archives to independent historians and details emerged both of its anti-Jewish past and the cover up after 1945.
+Finally in 2012, the Philharmonic opened its archives to independent historians and details emerged both of its anti-Jewish past and the cover-up after 1945.

 Takeaways